12 Best Cities in Oregon

 Accommodation: Where to Stay in Salem

-Springfield is in the south Willamette Valley.
-The city comprises half of the Eugene-Springfield Metropolitan Area.
+Springfield is in the south Willamette Valley and comprises half of the Eugene-Springfield Metropolitan Area.
 With over 60,000 residents, the city has several attractions for a mid-size city, coupled with a small-town sense of less busy streets and friendly faces.

 Downtown Main Street should be the first stop on any trip to Springfield.
 Bookended by Second and Eighth Streets, this pedestrian-friendly corridor rings with history and art.
 Local bookstores and coffee shops in this part of town punctuate larger-than-life murals that add extra color to the neighborhood.

 One such downtown mural depicts Springfield's most famous residents: the Simpsons family from American TV.
 Springfield claims to be the unofficial home of this iconic cartoon family.
 Another way to appreciate this homage includes life-size Simpson's sculptures at the Emerald Art Center.

 For those looking for a small-town vibe with mid-size city attractions, McMinnville in the Willamette Valley is worth visiting.
 This city of approximately 34,000 residents delivers cultural attractions and community appeal.